 Take this old whisky to the blond smoking judge.

-This is not the oldest or shortest French pangram, but it’s the best known amongst French speakers.
+This isn’t the oldest or shortest pangram in French, but it’s the most well-known one among French speakers.

 Some think it was invented by Georges Perec, an unusual French writer who wrote a novel without the letter “E”—“La disparition,”